Categorical quantum mechanics

 Categorical quantum mechanics is the study of quantum foundations and quantum information using paradigms from mathematics and computer science, notably monoidal category theory.
-The primitive objects of study are physical processes, and the different ways that these can be composed.
+The primitive objects of study are physical processes, and the different ways these can be composed.
 It was pioneered in 2004 by Samson Abramsky and Bob Coecke.
 Categorical quantum mechanics is entry 18M40 in MSC2020.

 Mathematical setup

 Mathematically, the basic setup is captured by a dagger symmetric monoidal category: composition of morphisms models sequential composition of processes, and the tensor product describes parallel composition of processes.
 The role of the dagger is to assign to each state a corresponding test.
 These can then be adorned with more structure to study various aspects.
 For instance: